karlseguin/the-little-redis-book/en/redis.md

 ### Administration

 The next chapter will talk about Redis administration and configuration in more detail.
 For now, simply know that the `lua-time-limit` defines how long a Lua script is allowed to execute before being terminated.
-The default for this is a generous 5 seconds.
+The default is generous 5 seconds.
 Consider lowering it.

 ### In This Chapter

 This chapter introduced Redis' Lua scripting capabilities.
 Like anything, this feature can be abused.
 However, used prudently in order to implement your own custom and focused commands, it won't only simplify your code, but will likely improve performance.
-Lua scripting is like almost every other Redis feature/command: you make limited, if any, use of it at first and only to find yourself using it more and more each day.
+Lua scripting is like almost every other Redis feature/command: you make limited, if any, use of it at first only to find yourself using it more and more every day.

 \clearpage